bkirman/bkirman.github.io/src/pages/publications.md

 permalink: /publications/
 ---

-# Publications

-I've been very fortunate to work with many brilliant scholars and designers, and have published a wide variety of peer-reviewed papers related to gameful/playful/critical/radical/weird design and analysis.
+I've been very fortunate to work with many brilliant scholars and designers, and have published a wide variety of things related to gameful/playful/critical/radical/weird design and analysis.
+I don't find the categories meaningful, so the list includes journal and conference papers, book chapters, workshop papers, magazine articles and other stuff.
+Everything below has been peer-reviewed and accepted into the respective venue.
-Some of the papers are available freely via the links, others are held hostage by publishers.
+Some of the files are available freely via the links, others are embargoed or held hostage by publishers.
 Email me for a copy of the author's version of any of them for free.
 If you have any questions, requests, or ideas for collaborations, [let me know](mailto:ben@kirman.org).

 ### 2021